FIA Prize Giving Ceremony

-The FIA Prize Giving Ceremony is an annual event promoted by Fédération Internationale de l'Automobile (FIA) which honours the achievements of all FIA Champions over the past season.
+The FIA Prize Giving Ceremony is an annual event promoted by Fédération Internationale de l'Automobile (FIA) which honours the achievements of all FIA champions over the previous season.

-In 2014, FIA inaugurated a new format where FIA Champions and guests take part in a competition held at a karting track designed by Hermann Tilke, under the direction of the F1 race director.
-The day culminates with a glamorous two-part ceremony celebrating the FIA champions.
-The winners of the Personality of the Year and Action of the Year awards will be unveiled that same evening, as will brand new Rookie of the Year award and Pole Position trophy.
+In 2014, the FIA introduced a new format where the champions and guests took part in a competition held at a kart circuit designed by Hermann Tilke, under the race direction of Charlie Whiting.
+Rookie of the Year and Action of the Year are presented annually, whilst awards such as Personality of the Year have previously been awarded.
+Other special awards include Outstanding Official of the Year and the President Innovation Medal.